 We need to rethink how we recognise, champion, and cultivate General Practice as the intellectual discipline it is, and needs to be, to address today's healthcare challenges.

-What is SAPC doing to champion GP scholarship?
+What are SAPC and RCGP doing to champion GP scholarship?

-SAPC recognises that the GP workforce is not homogeneous.
-We describe three subgroups with both shared and distinct needs.
+SAPC and RCGP recognise that the GP workforce is not homogeneous.
+In conversation with international colleagues, we have described three current models of work for today's GP, with both shared and distinct scholarship needs within each.

-- Every GP a Scholar (sGP) – the intellectual essence of the profession of General Practice: recognising and supporting the higher level thinking/intellectual tasks underpinning the pragmatism of everyday practice
+Every GP a Scholar (sGP) – the intellectual essence of the profession of General Practice: recognising and supporting the higher level thinking/intellectual tasks underpinning the pragmatism of everyday clinical practice

 - Academic GPs (aGP) – those with university based contracts in education and research – the smallest group but key to preserving and building recognition/respect for the profession of General Practice and the discipline of Academic Primary Care